TheCandidStartup/TheCandidStartup.github.io/_drafts/event-sourced-spreadsheet-data.md

 As this is a tracer bullet, error handling is sketchy for now.
 If we encounter any errors, we panic and throw, with the expectation that we'll get a failing unit test or uncaught error reported in the browser console.

-We will invoke the sync operation from multiple places so we use `isInSyncLogs` as a guard variable to ensure we only have one sync process active at a time.
+We will invoke the sync operation from multiple places, so we use `isInSyncLogs` as a guard variable to ensure we only have one sync process active at a time.
 The rest of the implementation invokes sync via the `syncLogs` wrapper function.

 ```ts
 #syncLogs(): void {